Aetopia/AppLifecycleOptOut/README.md

 ## Usage
 1. Download the latest release from GitHub Releases.
-2. Use the following command in PowerShell to obtain current installed UWP apps along with their full package name.<br><br>
+2. Use the following command in PowerShell to obtain current installed UWP apps along with their full package name.<br>

     **Command**:<br>
     ```ps